-Leading Virtual and Disconnected Teams (LVDT) is a new online programme supporting those leading large teams or departments in providing connected leadership in a disconnected world.
+Leading Virtual and Disconnected Teams (LVDT) is an online programme supporting those leading large teams or departments in providing connected leadership in a disconnected world.

 The impact of the COVID-19 pandemic has added to the complexity of true leadership.
 Campus closures, social lockdown and enforced working from home has brought about disruption, displacement and disconnection: the disruption of work patterns and activities, the displacement of teams and departments, and the disconnection of colleague relationships.